Schedule a free discovery call with an Independent Financial Adviser (IFA)

 An additional nil rate band will be available for individuals on their main residence if it is passed on to a direct descendant.
 Direct descendants include children (including stepchildren, adopted children or foster children) or grandchildren.

-This extra nil rate band will be in addition to the existing nil rate band of £325,000 (which will remain at this level until 2020/21).
+This extra nil rate band will be in addition to the existing nil-rate band of £325,000.
 As with the existing nil rate band, any unused additional nil rate band can be transferred to a surviving spouse or registered civil partner, resulting in an effective inheritance threshold of £1 million for a couple with children that they wish to inherit the property (a property worth at least £350,000 and total estate over £1 million, but not over £2 million from 2020/21, i.e. the £1 million only applies to people meeting these criteria).

 Residence Nil Rate Band